Department and Faculty

 - Graphic services for poster presentations

 - Computerized patient records system allowing immediate access to medical records from any workstation

 In addition to caring for patients in their clinical practices, Mayo Clinic's faculty members are committed to teaching and facilitating the growth of medical knowledge.
-Many of our faculty have published and lectured extensively and are highly regarded in their field.
-You will have direct access to these individuals throughout your training.
+Many of our faculty members have published and lectured extensively and are highly regarded in their fields.
+You have direct access to these individuals throughout your training.

-The Gastroenterology and Hepatology staff at Mayo Clinic in Jacksonville includes 18 gastroenterologists with a broad range of expertise.
+The gastroenterology and hepatology staff at Mayo Clinic's campus in Florida includes more than 20 gastroenterologists with a broad range of expertise.
 Four consultants serve as full-time hepatologists.

-You will be assigned a faculty adviser who can provide comprehensive educational advice and personal support.
+You are assigned a faculty adviser who can provide comprehensive educational advice and personal support.
 The adviser also serves as a contact point, introducing you and your family to Mayo Clinic and the communities in which you will train.

-Many prominent professors visit Mayo Clinic each year.
-They present their work during morning and late afternoon lectures.
+Many prominent professors visit Mayo Clinic each year and present their work during lectures.
 Residents and fellows are encouraged to take advantage of these opportunities to interact with experts from other academic centers and are relieved from clinical assignments to do so.